UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 .. nextslide::

-You are free to rebind these symbols:
+You are free to rebind these names:

 .. code-block:: ipython